ggez/ggez/README.md

 * Need to implement the ability to replace the game state with the same context
 * Need to implement draw_rect and stuff
 * Need more documentation
-* Need to implement bitmap fonts and zip file loading
+* Need to implement bitmap fonts
 * Need to add more tests, somehow

 # Useful goodies